twisted-nematic57/AOC_AMS/README.md

 # AOC_AMS

 Every Advent of Code problem solved using TI-BASIC in AMS 3.10.
 Code written only on a physical TI-89 Titanium.
+Each solution is guaranteed to use <145 KBytes of RAM during execution.

 **This is WIP; latest puzzle solved is `2015 Day 1 Part 2`** (will commit Soon™️)